RBG and Mindful Coaching: The Power of Perspective

 “When a thoughtless or unkind word is spoken, best tune out.”

-Looks a little like accept and allow
+That looks a little like accept and allow.

 “Fight for the things that you care about, but do it in a way that will lead others to join you.”